Mrs. Cop: Season 2

-Meanwhile, Ro-joon's adversary Director Park Joon-young (Lee Chul-min) is on the move to oust him and be the new CEO given the current circumstances.
+Meanwhile, Ro-joon's adversary Director Park Joon-young is on the move to oust him and be the new CEO given the current circumstances.
 Previously, Joon-young ordered six Gangnam gangster group members to kill Ro-joon.
 Knowing this, Yoon-jung offered Joon-young to spy on Ro-joon and was eventually convinced by Jong-ho to do so.
 In addition to Ro-joon's mounting problems, his mother Seo Jung-mi was arrested for bidding in an illegal auction of stolen artworks.
 The police issued a search warrant to find more stolen artworks in Jung-mi's house.
 While searching, they found the letter of Ro-joon's late father Lee Bong-jun which states his intention to return his money and properties to society.
 The police also cracked down the storage room at Attirance Gallery full of stolen artworks and artifacts.
 Those collections are owned and inherited by Ro-joon from his father.

 Given the circumstances, Ro-joon lacked funds for lobbying the government to establish hospitals for profit.
 He then ordered to smuggle 50 billion won from the cash reserves of EL Capital disguised for supplying the shortage in their branches.
 Director Park tipped Yoon-jung that this is a suspicious and unusual amount of money withdrawn.
 The police pursued the van carrying the money and the latter even attempted to mislead them by changing its label.
 However, Yoon-jung figured out this change and continuously chased the van until it met an accident and got burned along with the cash it carried.
 In a desperate move, Ro-joon borrowed 30 billion won in cash with high interest from a private moneylender just to pursue lobbying for his project.

 On the other hand, Yoon-jung and her team handled the murder case of Im Min-son in which Lawyer Seo is the primary suspect.
 Lawyer Seo thought he was the cause of Min-son's death so he blackmailed Director Park to cover it up for him.
 Two years ago, Lawyer Seo handled Lee Bum-jin's will to return his money and properties to society but Director Park took the original copy.
 However, he kept a soft copy of the will.
 In the present, Director Park sent someone to kill Atty.
 Seo instead but he escaped.
 He approached Ro-joon for help but ordered his men to lock him up.
 He escaped and planned to surrender to the police.
 However, he was chased by Jong-shik's men and Yoon-jung and her team on a highway until he met a fatal accident.
 Upon dying, he gave the copy of the will in a memory card to Yoon-jung.
 Meanwhile, Yeo-ok and Yoon-jung figured out the real murderer was Yoo Ok-im, Im Min-son's housekeeper.